teambit/bit/README.md

 bit modify @my-scope/string/is
 ```

-## Why?

-The current ecosystem is not suited for management of code components.

-As a result code components are being duplicated across repositories creating an ever growing technological debt.
-People also spend much time and effort re inventing the same components over and over again.

-This happens because packages are simply too much overhead.
-Publishing and maintaining a package + repository + CI for every small component is an unscalable odyssey.
-Packages are also hard to find, and add unnecessary weight and complexity.

-This is why we built Bit - the simple code component manager.

-* Bit helps get rid of code duplications by making it it easy to extract reusable components from your code to be used anywhere you like.

-* It allows you to easily maintain all your components in one place with full versioning and dependency management.

-* It takes care of your components CI cycle with build and test execution.

-* It makes your components easy to find with a built in semantic search engine.

-Ultimately, bit allows you to create a dynamic collection of fully managed and good-to-go reusable components ready to be used anywhere.

 ## Features

 * **Export components with one command** A single CLI command to export a reusable component to be use anywhere and by anyone you like.